lmhagar/BayesianPower/README.md

 - 03-design-values-priors: processes the ENIGH 2018 food data and uses the relevant posteriors to return design values for gamma and Weibull models along with informative priors

-Group 3: code to reproduce Figure 2 to 4 in the main text
+Group 3: code to reproduce Figure 2 to 5 in the main text
 - 04-power-curve-figure-2: code to implement our power curve approximation procedure with the gamma tail probability example and hypothesis tests facilitated posterior probabilities.
                            This code was also used to produce Figures D.1 and D.2 in the supplement.
+- 05-power-curve-figure-3: code to implement our power curve approximation procedure with the predictive approach for the gamma model.
-- 05-power-curve-figure-3: code to implement our power curve approximation procedure with the gamma tail probability example and hypothesis tests facilitated credible intervals.
+- 06-power-curve-figure-4: code to implement our power curve approximation procedure with the gamma tail probability example and hypothesis tests facilitated credible intervals.
-- 06-power-curve-figure-4: code to implement our power curve approximation procedure with the Weibull tail probability example and hypothesis tests facilitated posterior probabilities.
+- 07-power-curve-figure-5: code to implement our power curve approximation procedure with the Weibull tail probability example and hypothesis tests facilitated posterior probabilities.

 There are also 2 files "informs_gamma.csv" and "informs_weibull.csv" that contain the informative prior specifications.